oracle-livelabs/em-omc/operations-insights/capacity-planning-adb/capacity-planning-adb.md

       ![Left Pane](./images/cpu-insights.png " ")

+      You can select from different options in the drop-down list in the middle widget **Top CPU consumers** - **Usage (avg. active CPU)**, **Usage change (%)** or **Utilization (%)**

 6.  **Storage Insights** - Database utilization percentage for the 90th percentile value of the daily average Storage Usage over the selected time period.
 These sections show the number of databases running with low (0–25%) and high (75–100%) utilization of storage.

       ![Left Pane](./images/storage-insights.png " ")

+      The drop-down list in the middle widget works similarly as compared to the CPU section.

 7.  **Memory Insights** - Database utilization percentage for the 90th percentile value of the daily average Memory Usage over the selected time period.
 These sections show the number of databases running with low (0–25%) and high (75–100%) utilization of memory.

       ![Left Pane](./images/memory-insights.png " ")

+      The drop-down list in the middle widget works similarly as compared to the CPU section.

+* **Note**: the hyperlinks in the insights tiles on the left for CPU, Storage and Memory drill down to the details page for those specific resources.

 ## Task 2: Capacity Planning - CPU